|

 Here he made the famous "Keystone Cops" comedy series, and hired famed comedian Charlie Chaplin, producing many of his films.
 He also starred comedienne Mabel Normand (Pictured with Sennett above), Marie Dressler, W. C. Fields, Buster Keaton, Wallace Beery, Gloria Swanson, and Ben Turpin.

-Sennett unfortunately invested in the stock market before it crashed in 1929.
-Even though this happened, Sennett enjoyed a lengthy retirement, and was satisfied of the richness he had from giving the world laughter.
+retirement, and was satisfied of the richness he had from giving the world laughter.
 Sennett died in Woodland Hills, CA. November 5th, 1960.